-This Corn Casserole is creamy, comforting, and made with easy to find pantry ingredients.
+This Cornbread Pudding is creamy, comforting, and made with easy to find pantry ingredients.
 Families will love this classic recipe that's similar to a corn casserole and is great for the holidays or a weeknight dinner!
 If you enjoy creamed corn then this cornbread pudding will certainly become a true favorite.

 It's a comfort food the whole family will love!
-Whether you're making this for a big holiday meal, or as an easy side dish for a weeknight dinner, this creamy corn casserole is sure to be a hit and for it's sweet and familiar flavor.
+Whether you're making this as a side dish for a big holiday meal, or for a weeknight dinner, this creamy cornbread pudding casserole is sure to be a hit for it's sweet and familiar flavor.

 It's a meatless side dish!
 Looking for more meatless dishes?
 Why not pair this recipe with a salad and some Roasted Broccoli for a nutrient packed dinner.